 Medical Necessity Criteria

 Specific state laws and client requirements may require modified medical necessity criteria.
 If you have members in care under any of the benefit plans, in any of the states, or employed by any of the employers requiring modified criteria, please refer to the appropriate medical necessity criteria below.
-For more information on the use of the below criteria, please contact the medical director at your Magellan Care Management Center.
+For more information on the use of the below criteria, contact the medical director at your Magellan Care Management Center.

 North Carolina Definition of Medically Necessary Services or Supplies – for North Carolina providers, this definition replaces Magellan’s definition in Magellan’s Medical Necessity Criteria and provider agreements.

-Transcranial Magnetic Stimulation (TMS) Privileging Criteria (PDF) – Providers must meet the specified requirements for treatment of Major Depression using Transcranial Magnetic Stimulation (TMS).
+Transcranial Magnetic Stimulation (TMS) Privileging Criteria (PDF) – providers must meet the specified requirements for treatment of Major Depression using Transcranial Magnetic Stimulation (TMS).